-Discussant(s): Inessa Liskovich (University of Texas at Austin)
+Discussant: Inessa Liskovich (University of Texas at Austin)

 In a special report in 2010, The Economist magazine called the resurging state-owned mega-enterprises worldwide, especially those from emerging economies, as “Leviathan Inc.”, and warned about the danger of such state capitalism model.
 While traditionally state-owned firms are criticized for weaker governance and less efficiency, they are also believed to be better positioned for dealing with market failures and externalities.
 Our findings based on publicly-listed firms from 45 countries suggest that state-owned companies engage more in environmental issues, and such engagement does not come as a cost for shareholders.
 This effect is more pronounced among firms in manufacturing industries, in emerging market economies (Latin America and Asia-Pacific), and in countries with higher energy dependence and greater conflict with neighboring states.
 State-owned firms reacted more significantly to the Copenhagen Accord signed in December 2009 in upgrading their environmental performance.
 Interestingly, state-owned firms also engage more in social issues but they do not have better corporate governance performance.

-Debt in Political Campaigns
+Debt and Incentives in Political Campaigns